reyzmerly/ATLP-calculator/README.md

 # The ATLP Odin Project: Calculator

-On-screen calculator using HTML, CSS and JavaScript.
+this is a sample project of an On-screen calculator using HTML, CSS and JavaScript.

-Supports both mouse and keyboard input (square root = 's', percent = 'p', plus/minus = 'm').

 Live demo: https://reyzmerly.github.io/ATLP-calculator/